gavrielrh/chip8-rust/README.md

 chip8-rust is an implementation of the [CHIP-8 virtual machine](https://en.wikipedia.org/wiki/CHIP-8).

 ## Installation
-As this was intended as a learning project, there is no official crate/lib available, so you'll need to compile from source.
+As this was intended as a learning project, there is no official crate/lib available, so you'll need to compile from source [or use a tagged release binary](https://github.com/gavrielrh/chip8-rust/tags).

 ```bash
 git clone git@github.com:gavrielrh/chip8-rust.git